scneba/node_typescript_prisma/README.md

 ### Setup

-1. Download and Install your variant of MongoDB from [here](https://www.mongodb.com/try/download/community).
+1. Download and install git from [here](https://git-scm.com/downloads).
+This should also install git bash which can be opened from the windows start menu.

+- Install postman and create an account.
+Download from [here](https://www.postman.com/downloads/).

 2. Download and Install postgres 14.8 [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
-This should come with postgresql and should automatically run after install on port 5432.
+This should come with postgresql and should automatically run after install on poNrt 5432.
 Make sure to take note of your passwords, there should be a PgAdmin password and the default user password.
 After install, open git bash and run the following commands to check if postgres is running on same port

 - Start PgAdmin from windows start menu and input your passwords.
 - Create a database called `nodeprisma` with the user postgres.